hyosung11/Launch-School/Courses/journal.md

 14:09 I took a break to do a Quick and Dead training session and have lunch.
 Now I want to do some more problems before going to get Omi at pickup.

 14:54 Time to get Omi from school.
 Go!

+16:59 Working on some more problems after picking up Omi and playing Life with her and then getting SungOh from his playdate with Braden.
+I'm close to taking the written assessment!

+18:35 After dinner and I want to update commits and do some work on the laptop.